inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-Inox is  **single-binary platform** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
+Inox is a **single-binary platform** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components:
 - A built-in database engine
 - HTTP server with filesystem routing
 - Testing engine supporting virtual filesystems and temporary databases (completely transparent for application code).
-- An in-process container engine: applications run in a virtual filesystem and are subject to permissions.
-This is unrelated to Linux containers.
+- An in-process container engine: each application runs in a dedicated virtual filesystem, and is subject to permissions (unrelated to Linux containers).

 **Even though you can already develop web apps using Inox, keep in mind that the current version of Inox is 0.2, not 1.0.
 Also the first stable versions of Inox won't support high-scalability applications.**